FasterMars/Fastermars-Dark-Theme/README.md

 # FasterMars Dark theme

-A dark theme made by FasterMars
+A dark theme made by FasterMars, designed to focus on coding rather than getting distracted by unnecessary elements while giving your eyes rest.

 ![SCREENSHOT](fastermars-dark-theme/images/screenshot.png)